IMPORTANT UPCOMING DATES:

 Registering to Vote in NH:

-A person must meet the following to register and vote in New Hampshire: *18 years of age or older on election day *A United States Citizen *Domiciled in the town or ward where the person seeks to vote Voting takes place at the Bath Fire Station on Route 302/Rum Hill Road.
+A person must meet the following to register and vote in New Hampshire: *18 years of age or older on election day *A United States Citizen *Domiciled in the town or ward where the person seeks to vote For more information and to learn what documentation is required to register, please review the guides below, or visit the NH Secretary of State's website. |

 Bath Celebrates 250 YearsA slideshow from the 250th celebration weekend.
 A special thank you to A. Williams Photography, Brenda Minot, and Craig Pursley.